cipherowl-ai/zkAddrStore/README.md

 # ZkAddressStore

+## Status Of The Project

+The project is currently in the beta phrase, it will contain breaking changes in the future.

 ## Overview

 ZkAddressStore demonstrates the use of Bloom filters to share sets of blockchain addresses while preserving privacy.
 It provides tools for generating Ethereum addresses, encoding them into a Bloom filter, and checking addresses against the filter.